sciZer0/7/v/README.md

 * about 90% of the Ethereum hashrate is controlled by 16 miner pools.
 </i></p>

-As we can see, current decentralization isn't the one of an extremely-high level but at the same time is extremely expensive.
+As we can see, current decentralization isn't the one of an highly-high level but at the same time is highly expensive.

-The thing is that we can reach extreme decentralization and sustainability for extremely-low costs.
+The thing is that we can reach high decentralization and sustainability for highly-low costs.

 ## New Approach to Consensus or Extremely Efficient True-Decentralization

-This new approach allows us to reach consensus extremely efficiently.
+This new approach allows us to reach consensus highly efficiently.

 The approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).

 At the same time, the approach uses Solana's Proof-Of-History mechanism — but again, consensus is happening without any stakes.

-The whole trick is that this approach might be efficiently used only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.
+The whole trick is that this approach might be efficiently used only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.

 <p align="center"><b>For reference, How Solana Works</b></p>